Sithum-Bimsara/LangChain-Chatbot-with-OpenAI-and-Ollama-LLMs/README.md

 ## What is Streamlit?

 Streamlit is an open-source app framework used to build interactive web applications with Python.
-It's particularly useful for creating data applications and machine learning demos, allowing developers to quickly prototype and deploy apps.
+It's particularly useful for creating data applications and machine learning demos, allowing developers to quickly prototype and deploy apps.For more details - Go to [Streamlit's website](https://streamlit.io/).

 ## What is Ollama?

 Ollama provides access to large language models (LLMs) like Llama3.2.
 It allows you to run models on your local machine, offering an easy-to-use platform to interact with AI-powered models.
+For more details - Go to [Ollama's website](https://ollama.com/).

 ## Prerequisites